Ralph Cowan (politician): Municipal politics

-Following his federal defeat, Cowan attempted to intervene in the 1969 election for Metro Toronto Chairman, alleging in a speech made days before the election that the York mayor John Lister (Jack) Mould had a personal financial interest in a construction company whose tax arrears had been written off by York's municipal council.
+Following his federal defeat, Cowan attempted to intervene in the 1969 election for Metro Toronto Chairman, alleging in a speech made days before the election that the York mayor Jack Mould had a personal financial interest in a construction company whose tax arrears had been written off by York's municipal council.
 Mould was forced out of the contest when, at the last minute, two Metro Councillors who had agreed to nominate him decided to nominate another candidate instead as they decided not to nominate Mould "in view of developments in York".
 Mould filed a slander lawsuit against Cowan days after he made the allegation, but the suit never went to court and Cowan later claimed that it had been filed solely to silence him.

 Following the death of York municipal councillor Robert Hewitt in 1971, Cowan applied for appointment to the seat; he was not appointed, with council instead selecting Robert Waclawski.